lucasrodes/el2320-project/README.md

 # el2320-project

 Combination of Particle Filter and Kalman Filter approaches in a simple real-time object tracking example.
+WE aim at using the best of both in order to design a reliable object tracking algorithm for simple scenarios.

-## Process
+## Process steos

-1. Image processing to obtain a black/white picture.
+1. We use **Image Processing** to obtain a binary image.
+Ideally, we want everything to be black except the ball (white).
+This makes the task easier for the Particle Filter.
+2. We then use **Particle Filter** to estimate the position of the object, putting more weight on white regions.
+We keep the centroid of the particle cloud.
+3. We use **Kalman Filter** on top of the Particle filter.
+That is, the measurements from the Particle Fitler are passed to the Kalman Filter so that the motion model can be applied.
+This allows our system to be robust to occlusions.
+5. The value of `Q` (measurement noise) is modified (we make it higher) when there are occulusions.
+This is to ensure that the Kalman Filter takes protagonism in this cases, using the motion model to estimate the position of the object (measurements are poor).

-2. Particle filter to estimate initial position of the object, i.e. (x1,x2), and speeds (v1,v2) [additionally, acceleration can be considered]
-3. Use the initial values computed in 2. to initialize the Kalman filter.
+**Note:** The initial position of the object, i.e. (x1, x2) and speeds (v1,v2) [acceleration might also be considered], are obtained using the Particle filter, which are then used to initialize the Kalman Filter.

-4. Subsequently use the centroid of the particle cloud to provide the Kalman Filter with measurements z1,z2,..
-5. Modify the value of the matrix Q (measurement noise) when there are occulusions
+## Image procesing
+//TO DO

+## Particle Filter
+//TO DO

 ## Kalman Filter